ortus-boxlang/boxlang-docs/language/queries.md

 ## Using Input

 We usually won't have the luxury of simple queries; we will need user input to construct our queries.
-Here is where you need to be extra careful not to allow for [SQL injection.](https://owasp.org/www-community/attacks/SQL\_Injection) Boxlang has several ways to help you prevent SQL Injection, whether using tags or script calls.
-Leverage the `cfqueryparam` construct/tag ([https://cfdocs.org/cfqueryparam](https://cfdocs.org/cfqueryparam)) and always sanitize your input via the `encode` functions in Boxlang.
+Here is where you need to be extra careful not to allow for [SQL injection.](https://owasp.org/www-community/attacks/SQL\_Injection) BoxLang has several ways to help you prevent SQL Injection, whether using tags or script calls.
+Leverage the `cfqueryparam` construct/tag ([https://cfdocs.org/cfqueryparam](https://cfdocs.org/cfqueryparam)) and always sanitize your input via the `encode` functions in BoxLang.

 ```java
 // Named variable holder